openhab/openhab-addons/bundles/org.openhab.binding.mihome/README.md

 The devices are very affordable and you can get them from your favourite chinese marktes like [AliExpress](https://www.aliexpress.com/) or [GearBest](https://www.gearbest.com).
 The sensors run on a coincell battery for over a year.

 After setup, you can disconnect the gateway from the internet to keep your sensor information private.

+Please note that using the Xiaomi gateway with OpenHAB requires enabling the developer mode and that multiple user reports suggest that it is no longer posible.
+Zigbee2Mqtt provides an alternative method to integrate Xiaomi devices.

 ## Supported devices